hodacthuan/nodejs-grpc/README.md

 Where the client sends a single request to the server and gets a single response back, just like a normal function call.

 ## Server streaming RPCs
 Where the client sends a request to the server and gets a stream to read a sequence of messages back.
+The client reads from the returned stream until there are no more messages. gRPC guarantees message ordering within an individual RPC call.
 ## Client streaming RPCs
 Where the client writes a sequence of messages and sends them to the server, again using a provided stream.
+Once the client has finished writing the messages, it waits for the server to read them and return its response.
+Again gRPC guarantees message ordering within an individual RPC call.
 ## Bidirectional streaming RPCs

 Where both sides send a sequence of messages using a read-write stream.

+The two streams operate independently, so clients and servers can read and write in whatever order they like: for example, the server could wait to receive all the client messages before writing its responses, or it could alternately read a message then write a message, or some other combination of reads and writes.
+The order of messages in each stream is preserved.